Transportation Projects And Eminent Domain

 Large scale transportation projects within Los Angeles County, and a high-speed rail project from Northern California to Southern California, will displace hundreds of homes and businesses.

-The eminent domain attorneys at The Horowitz Law Firm represent residential and commercial property owners in California facing the acquisition of their property through condemnation to make way for these projects.
+The eminent domain attorneys at The Horowitz Law Firm PC represent residential and commercial property owners in California facing the acquisition of their property through condemnation to make way for these projects.

 If you expect that your property may be along the route of a major California transportation project, it’s important to be aware of your rights under the law.
 You have a right to full and fair compensation for the value of your property and relocation expenses.